HoldenRiot/getting-started-automation/Initial-Setup-Longer.md

         - If incorrect, See Step 5 & 6.
 (Install Maven and Set Environment Variable)

 - **`javac -version`**
-    - If correct, You should see something like: `javav 1.8.x_xxx`
+    - If correct, You should see something like: `javac 1.8.x_xxx`
         - If incorrect, See Step 5 & 6.

 - **`mvn - version`**